Esrange: Satellite Services

 The arctic latitude of Esrange makes it very suitable for communication with satellites in polar orbits.
 Esrange Satellite Station is part of a global network with stations in Canada, USA, Chile, Thailand, and Australia, as well as partner stations in other locations.
-This global network is operated from Esrange, owned by the Swedish Space Corporation (SSC).
+This global network is operated from Esrange, owned by SSC Space.

 Esrange Space Center satellite station focuses on data acquisition and processing for remote sensing and scientific missions as well as TT&C support.
-The station is often used in combination with SSC's Inuvik Satellite Station in northern Canada, to increase coverage opportunities for polar orbiting missions.
+The station is often used in combination with SSC Space's Inuvik Satellite Station in northern Canada, to increase coverage opportunities for polar orbiting missions.

 Esrange Space Center satellite station includes six independent Telemetry Tracking & Command (TT&C) systems in S-Band (one with receive capability also in the UHF-Band), six multi-frequency receive antenna systems in S/X-Band and an operational building which houses reception system electronics and data processing equipment.
 Satellite services at Esrange began in 1978.